plausible/website/_posts/2020-06-04-moving-from-the-uk-to-germany-and-running-on-100-renewable-energy.md

 * [Open source](https://plausible.io/open-source-website-analytics) with the code available on GitHub
 * Simple to understand and get insights from in one minute
-* A lightweight script of under 1 KB so your site keeps loading fast
+* A lightweight script so your site keeps loading fast
 * [Doesn’t use cookies](https://plausible.io/blog/google-analytics-cookies) so there’s no need for cookie banners
 * Doesn’t collect personal data so no need for GDPR and CCPA consent prompts
 * All the data is hosted on servers owned by Hetzner (a European company) in Germany.
 The data never leaves the EU

 If this sounds interesting, do [register for a trial](https://plausible.io/register).
-Our script is under 1 KB so you can try and run it alongside Google Analytics.
+Our script is tiny so you can try and run it alongside Google Analytics.
 The free trial is for 30 days and no credit card is required.